tenderZeitGeist/micro-service/README.md

 # micro-service++

-This project was built more or a less being a proof of concept, my main language being in fact modern cpp.
-As an additional exercise, I wanted to leverage the power of the cpp 20 standard, having little to no experience prior.
+This project was built primarily a proof of concept, utilizing modern C++ as the main programming language.
+As an additional exercise, it leverages the features of the C++20 standard.
+Furthermore, it utilizes Boost Beast to provide the network capabilities for the service.

-### Building
+## Prerequisites

 Building the project requires the following dependencies:
-* cmake >= 3.5
+* CMake >= 3.25
-* cpp 20 standard capable compiler, i.e. gcc & clang >= 10.x
+* C++20 standard capable compiler, e.g. gcc & clang >= 10.x
-* boost (built and tested with 1.83)

-Additionally, for running the test case(s):
+* cURL

+## Dependencies

 * gtest
-* curl
+* boost

-`gtest` is being provided and included via cmake.
-Once it has been downloaded, it will be deployed into the build folder, so no extra steps are required.
-If you want to remove it from your system, simply deleting the build folder will suffice. `curl` has to be provided by the system itself.
+`gtest` as well as `boost` are being managed and configured via `CMake`.
+Once the download has finished, the dependencies will be deployed into the build folder, so no extra steps are required.

-The build process is being handled, as to no surprise, via `cmake`.
+## Building the project

+To build the project, follow these steps:
 ```bash
 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..